Jonathan2251/lbd/source/gpu.rst

 cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y array to GPU and get result from GPU to y array.
-Since both of these memory transfers trigger the DMA functions without CPU operation, it maybe speed up by running both CPU/GPU with their data in their own cache.
+Since both of these memory transfers trigger the DMA functions without CPU operation, it mays speed up by running both CPU/GPU with their data in their own cache.
-After DMA memcpy from cpu's memory to gpu's, gpu operate the whole loop of matrix operation for "y[] = a*x[]+y[];" instruction with one Grid.
+After DMA memcpy from cpu's memory to gpu's, gpu operate the whole loop of matrix operation for "y[] = a*x[]+y[];" instructions with one Grid.
 Furthermore liking vector processor, gpu provides Vector Mask Registers to Handling IF Statements in Vector Loops as the following code [#VMR]_,